Inside: Learn how to determine how many chickens you need for fresh eggs from your backyard flock.

 How Big of A Coop & Run Do You Plan On Getting?

 You need to decide how large of a coop and run you plan on purchasing or building.
-Most chickens need at least 4 square feet per bird inside the coop, so a 4 foot by 6 foot coop will adequately accommodate 6 birds.
+Most chickens need at least 4 square feet of floor space per bird inside the coop, so a 4-foot by 6-foot coop will adequately accommodate 6 birds.

 For an enclosed run, you should provide at least 10 square feet per bird.
 Using the example above, for 6 birds, your run should be 60 square feet.
 (You may need a building permit, depending on what kind of coop you plan on building.)

 If at all possible, build your coop and run larger than you think you need.
 Extra space won’t harm your birds, it will give them more room to roam and play.

 Finally, chicken keeping tends to become an addiction.
 Once you have a few birds, you often want more.
 (You’ve probably heard all the jokes about “chicken math”.)
 If you have a larger coop, you can add more birds to your backyard flock.

 How Many Eggs Do You Eat?